 Fulbright Distinguished Lectureship, Yonsei University, Korea, 2015-2016

-Organization of American Historians Japanese Residencies Program Scholar on the history of race and gender, Hitotsubashi University, June 2011
+Organization of American Historians Japanese Residencies Program, Hitotsubashi University, Tokyo, 2011

-Edith Kreeger Wolf Distinguished Visiting Professor, Northwestern University, 2005
+Edith Kreeger Wolf Distinguished Visiting Professor, Northwestern University, Evanston, Illinois, 2005

 American Journal of Nursing Book of the Year Award in History and Public Policy for Empire of Care, 2003

 Association of American University Women Postdoctoral Research Leave Fellowship, 2002